The Final Option (1994 film)

-The Final Option is a 1994 Hong Kong action film written and directed by Gordon Chan and starring Michael Wong, Peter Yung, Carmen Lee, Vindy Chan and Power Chan.
+The Final Option is a 1994 Hong Kong action film written and directed by Gordon Chan.
+The film stars Michael Wong, Peter Yung, Carmen Lee, Vindy Chan and Power Chan.

 Plot

 Because the risk of police work is getting higher, uniformed patrol officer Ho Chi-wai (Peter Yung) receives pressure from his family, which leads him to doubt his own profession and his attitude also becomes negative.
 One time during an armed robbery case in a jewelry store, witnesses his colleague, Butt (Ken Lok), being killed by the robbers, which changes his views about the meaning of life and being a police officer.
 Chi-wai is shoulder the responsibility to protect civilians and joins the Special Duties Unit (SDU).
 During training, due to a series of difficult physical and mental challenges, many trainees decided to quit.
 Chi-wai, however, completes his training with his spirit of perseverance.
 With the influence of his instructor, Stone (Michael Wong, Chi-wai builds self-confidence.
 However, Chi-wai gradually discovers problems that the SDU has to face, including ones from family, friends, superior officers, criminals and even public pressure.
 Because Chi-wai's profession makes his girlfriend, May (Carmen Lee), to lack a sense of security, they become estranged until a counterinsurgency operation, when May finally understands Chi-wai, while he also understands the meaning of being an SDU officer.